 October 2017 – October 2020

-The Project in Support of Open Governments in French-speaking Africa (#PAGOF), implemented by CFI and Expertise France and funded by the French Development Agency (AFD), supports administrations and civil society (including the media) to improve governance, access to information and citizen participation in the establishment and monitoring of public action in Tunisia, Burkina Faso and Côte d’Ivoire.
-It builds on the work of the OGP, which today brings together 79 countries and hundreds of civil society organisations.
+The Projet d’Appui aux Gouvernements Ouverts Francophones (Project in Support of Open Governments in French-speaking Africa) (#PAGOF), implemented by CFI and Expertise France, supports administrations and civil society, including the media, in order to improve governance, access to information and citizen participation in the establishment and monitoring of public action in Tunisia, Burkina Faso and Côte d’Ivoire.
+It builds on the work of the OGP, which today brings together 79 countries and civil society organisations (CSOs).